 The classic liquor comes from all over the world, but only the Cognac region in France can create brandy’s counterpart.
 No matter which you use, you are sure to create a classic cocktail with a complex and fruity flavor profile.

 As one of the most popular types of hard liquor today, vodka can be a key ingredient in almost any drink.
 Thanks to vodka’s neutral flavor, its uses range from simple to complex, pairing with one ingredient to multiple other liquors.
-While vodka comes in a variety of flavors, these mixed drinks use the standard form and add other flavorings.
+While vodka comes in various flavors, these mixed drinks use the standard form and add other flavorings.

 - Vodka martini: A versatile drink, the vodka martini uses vodka, dry vermouth and bitters along with a garnish like olives or a lemon twist.

 - Cosmopolitan: Orange liqueur, lime juice and cranberry juice combine with vodka to make one of the most popular mixed drinks.

 - Bloody Mary: Make this cocktail as simple or as complex as you like, starting with a base of tomato juice and vodka.
 Mix in Worcestershire sauce and hot sauce and garnish with a celery stalk.

 - Moscow mule: Choose either ginger ale or ginger beer when making this cocktail.
 Add lime juice and vodka, and garnish with a lime wedge.
 While you should serve this beverage in a copper mule mug for it to be traditional, you can use a regular glass, and it will turn out just as good.